davish/GloveCopter/blog.md

 I think today I can finally say that the controller is finished.
 I will still need to tweak calibrations when I move from the prototype controller to a final, more glove-like form.
 An [Arduino Micro][9] some [Adafruit Proto-Boards][10].
 I don't have access to a 3D printer, but I was thinking of either covering a bent clothes hanger with sugru, or designing a model to get printed on Shapeways.
 With the addition of an adjustable minimum/maximum values for x and y axes, the program can be used by anyone with an arduino, accelerometer (not just the one I use) and an IR LED.
 The one more thing on my to-do list is to add support for a trim potentiometer.

+## Modifying the Throttle Control ##
+### 1/1/13 ###

+Back from vacation, I'm starting to put together the less clunky version 2.0 of the remote.
+I realized that using a volume dial to control the throttle wouldn't be too practical if you wanted to use the remote with only one hand (the hand you're wearing it on).
+So, I decided to use a joystick.
+Moving the joystick up or down would add or subtract a certain number from the throttle.
+Leaving the joystick alone would keep the throttle the same, so no need to keep your hand on the throttle all the time if you're just hovering.
+Hopefully tonight I can draw up some circuit diagrams for reference and get started soldering everything into the final package.
+About that "final package:" My first idea was to use a 3D printer to print out something that would be like a more stable and solid version of my first prototype, but I don't have access to a 3D printer.
+Next idea: bend a clothes hanger into a shape I can mount my components on, and then cover it with sugru to make it smooth and look pretty.
+While (idiotically) trying to cut the clothes hangar, I broke my wire cutters.
+So, I've decided to just put velcro around the Adafruit perf board I have, and strap it to my hand, and hold the battery pack a kind of grip in my palm.
+The velcro is good because I can just remove it if I find a better solution.

 [1]: http://hackaday.com/2012/12/08/more-fun-with-syma-107-reverse-engineering/
 [2]: http://www.thinkgeek.com/product/f2c6/